 Mount Gay Rum, Barbados

-You won’t have even left the airport terminal on your first visit to Barbados before you realise that rum is synonymous with Barbados.
-It is where rum was first made, as a bi product of the sugar trade, and it was on ships leaving Barbados that sailors discovered the longer the rum stayed in old oak whisky barrels the better it got.
+You won’t have even left the airport terminal on your first visit to Barbados before you realise that rum, and in particular Mount Gay Rum is synonymous with Barbados.
+It is where rum was first made, as a by-product of the sugar trade, and it was on ships leaving Barbados that sailors discovered the longer the rum stayed in old oak whisky barrels the better it got.

 The rum is named after Sir John Gay Alleyene who was the first manager of the original distillery, bought by John Sobers.
 When Sir John died in 1808 the Sobers family decided to rename the rum in his honour and so Mount Gay Rum was born.